BlogProduct Design

 How the design system is built depends on whether you are developing an entirely new set of applications, or you are trying to unify the designs of a set of applications.
 In general, the following things are needed for an enterprise design system to be effective.

 For existing applications, establishing these patterns will require a UI audit of applications within the same suite.
-Different apps may have established their own patterns for dealing with interactions such as form inputs and date changes, and those interactions need to be unified across apps among the suite.
+Different apps may have established their own patterns for dealing with interactions such as form inputs and date changes, and those interactions need to be unified across apps within the suite.
 The widgets don’t have to be identical, as some apps may need to provide additional mechanisms that others do not.

 For developing new applications, creating new UI components can be daunting.
 It’s not exactly clear how the components should be handled across various scenarios, so it’s best to keep it as simple as possible.
 Otherwise, there is the risk you may make the component more flexible than it needs to be.
-This would make it less reusable in regards to keeping a consistent feel across applications in a given suite.
+This would make it less reusable in regards to keeping a consistent look and feel across applications in a given suite.
 As more needs arise for interactions within a set of apps, more use cases of a particular component will reveal themselves (at which point it should be added to the style guide).
 Typically, this occurs after you have 3 or more apps that require the same component.

 Customizing the design system

 While the goal of a design system is to have the same interaction patterns across several domain applications, instances will most likely occur where you will need to change the look of an app.
-A client organization may want an app to have the same colors and logo as it’s brand identity, or you may need to provide dark and light modes of an application to provide better accessibility across your user base.
+A client organization may want an app to have the same colors and logo as its brand identity, or you may need to provide dark and light modes of an application to provide better accessibility across your user base.
 The best way to accomplish this is to provide a theme for the application to follow.
 This allows for changing of presentational, such as colors, font families, and base font sizes.

 Theming is usually implemented by creating variables instead of hardcoded values for the margins and colors for all of your components and layouts.
 For fonts, a variable would be applied to the root application that allows you to change the font library or a typographic component that sets the font of the text.
 For example, if you were theming a web application, most likely you would have a root select for the HTML node and a CSS variable that can be changed.